 What's wrong in this ad for

 Expectation affects perceptual set (Bruner & Minturn 1955).

-When selling, we direct our customer's attention through the questions we ask.
+When selling, we can direct our customer's attention by the questions we ask.

 Is the population of Paraguay